RCJacH/RCJacH.github.io/content/post/review/scoop.md

 We can replace all those programs installed in `C:\Program Files` with the ones from Scoop so we can update them all at ones at a convenient time, without being bothered by their own notifications.

-We can clear the downloaded compressed installer to save hard-drive space by using `scoop cache rm <app>`.
-Clear all using the asterisk.
+We can clear the downloaded compressed installer to save hard-drive space by using `scoop cache rm <app>`, and clearing all cache using the asterisk.

-We can remove older versions of installed apps by using `scoop cleanup <app>`, with global option '-g' or remove cache option `-k` mentioned above.
+We can remove older versions of installed apps by using `scoop cleanup <app>`, with global option `-g` or remove cache option `-k` mentioned above.
 Asterisk works for this command as well.

 We can prevent app(s) from updating by using `scoop hold <apps>`.